navgurukul/sansaar/docs/authentication.md

 - **/users/create** :
     *This endpoint is used to create a user.*
-    *It does not take any payload and creates\ a random name, and email for the user.*
+    *It does not take any payload and creates\n a random name, and email for the user.*

         Demo response:
             {